Can a foreigner drive a car in Turkey?

 Foreigners have the right to drive for 6 months with the Driving License issued in their own country.

-At the end of six months, in order to use vehicles in Turkey, foreign driving licenses must be replaced with a Turkish driver license.
-Drivers who does not change his license with a Turkish driver license will be fined.
+When the six months’ period is over, foreign residents must acquire a Turkish license to continue driving.
+At the end of six months, in order to use vehicles in Turkey, foreign driving licenses must be replaced with a Turkish driver’s license.
+Drivers who do not change their license with a Turkish driver’s license will be fined.
 These are considered to be non-licensed drivers.
-The drivers whose driver license validity period has expired is given an administrative fine of 343 Turkish Liras and the driver’s license is revoked.
+The driver whose driver license validity period has expired is given an administrative fine of 343 Turkish Liras and the driver’s license is revoked.

 It is not possible to change driving licenses issued by states which are not parties to the International Road Traffic Convention.
 Only the International Driving License (IDP) can be converted into a Turkish driving license.